-Once you know how much your family needs to live, you’ll be able to make the calculations and find out if stay at home parenting is financially workable for you.
+Once you know how much your family needs to live, you’ll be able to make the calculations and find out if becoming a stay at home parent is financially workable for you.

 By the way, when I say “calculate your living expenses” I’m not just talking about bills.
 I mean every single expense your family needs to live.
 My free downloadable budgeting forms can help you find that number.
 You can find them on the following page:

 Of course, there are costs associated with having a job.
 Becoming a SAHM will eliminate or reduce some of those expenses.
 For instance: